Skeppy458/Anti-Cheat/README.md

 # Anti-Cheat
-a better anti cheat for pockermine
+a better anti cheat for pocketmine